Blueshoe/website/content/blog/python-executables-linux-macos-windows.md

 PyInstaller
 :::
 :::globalParagraph
 PyInstaller was quite easy to set up.
-However, the resulting executable was complained about by [Virustotal](https://www.virustotal.com/gui/home/upload){.bs-link-blue} because of PyInstaller's bootloader.
+However, the resulting executable was complained about by <a href="https://www.virustotal.com/gui/home/upload" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">Virustotal</a> because of PyInstaller's bootloader.
 Somehow the code signature was also found in viruses.
 The compilation of a bootloader removed the virus issues.
 :::
 :::globalParagraph
 Facing startup times of more than 10 seconds with internet connection and about 3 seconds without internet connection showed that the concept of PyInstaller will potentially always be a problem for fast startup times.
-Mac users complained about this issue before in the context of the former docker-compose command being created from [PyInstaller](https://github.com/docker/compose/issues/6956){.bs-link-blue}.
+Mac users complained about this issue before in the context of the former docker-compose command being created from <a href="https://github.com/docker/compose/issues/6956" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">PyInstaller</a>.
 :::
 :::globalParagraph
 This makes it unsuitable for CLI applications.